Applied Therapeutics Inc (APLT) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price estimated by analysts for APLT is $7.67, which is $5.75 above than the current price.
-The public float for APLT is 52.71M, and at present, short sellers hold a 3.65% of that float.
-The average trading volume of APLT on November 17, 2023 was 958.09K shares.
+The average price predicted for Applied Therapeutics Inc (APLT) by analysts is $7.67, which is $5.77 above the current market price.
+The public float for APLT is 52.68M, and at present, short sellers hold a 3.66% of that float.
+On November 24, 2023, the average trading volume of APLT was 973.03K shares.

 APLT’s Market Performance